Scarlett100/DevOps_tech257/tech257_aws/autoscalingwithdb.md

 ```

-test with sudo systemctl status mongod
+Test with sudo systemctl status mongod

-I did not get a chance to try the above and get it working but I believe chaging the mongo to latest on correct image would have worked.
+I did not get a chance to try the above and get it working but I believe changing the mongo to latest on correct image would have worked.

 Had I finished this my next task would have been to do the following: